vreddy12345/Fintech-portfolio/README.md

 - Dynamic project addition functionality.
 - Navigation buttons for easy access to different sections.
 - LinkedIn button for quick access to my LinkedIn profile.
+- Whenever user clicks on particular section it will navigate to particular section.